Frimples/pistorm-macintosh/README.md

 I have installed a Raspberry Pi 3A+ and the PiStorm board in the computer socket and been able to boot from the floppy into System 6.0.8 with working video and sound.

+The SCSI system is not working and no hard drives are detected at this time.

 I have a video showing the computer booting and running a game:

 https://youtu.be/CYlBzn_0kOY